lazarow/ASP-via-WMaxSat/README.md

 Comment: It requires _dotnet-sdk-8.0_ (or _dotnet-runtime-8.0_) and two MaxSAT solvers downloaded from [here](https://maxsat-evaluations.github.io/2023/descriptions.html), i.e. WMaxCDCL and Open-WBO.
 Run command: `time timelimit -t240 wmaxsat_clustering problem01.in`
 Note: WMaxSat executables use a general problem file as an input, hence they are merged programs consisting a problem reader and a ASP solver.

+## Experiments

+The experiments were conducted on the machine with the following parameters:

+-   Intel(R) Xeon(R) W-2135 CPU @ 3.70GHz,
+-   RAM 32GB.